ericrogler/Green-Book/Z007_Metrics_Of_Success.md

 There's an example I like to talk about where a better result occurs in practice despite established metrics saying it's worse: white text on orange background in a button.
 - There's even [a dedicated case study on this topic](https://www.bounteous.com/insights/2019/03/22/orange-you-accessible-mini-case-study-color-ratio/) from Ericka O'Connor (2019).

 Designs need to consider similar accessibility laws.
 Instead of ESSA and LRE, however, it's ADA, Section 508, and WCAG (Web Content Accessibility Guidelines).
-Someone may still risk legal actions if they aren't designing with consideration for these rules.
+Someone may risk legal actions if they aren't designing with consideration for these rules.

 There were two main levels of WCAG compliance, AA and AAA, when the case study was written in 2019.
 Designs should meet a minimum contrast ratio of at least AA, or 4.5 for small text and 3 for large text, but a higher "value" is generally better.
 For reference, contrast ratio is how well text of one color appears against a background of another color.